 In a nutshell, Google’s new BERT update will affect 10% of all searches – one of the most significant Google updates of the last five years.

-Applying BERT models to both ranking and featured snippets in search is Google’s most advanced approach yet to better understand natural language queries and search intent; In other words, Google can do a better job of providing more useful information and give better answers on its SERPS (Search Engine Results Pages) through its deeper understanding and interpretation.
+Applying BERT models to both rankings and featured snippets in search is Google’s most advanced approach yet to better understand natural language queries and search intent; In other words, Google can do a better job of providing more useful information and give better answers on its SERPS (Search Engine Results Pages) through its deeper understanding and interpretation.

 What this means for SEO: Sites that optimise for relevant keywords and content that focus on solving the user’s problems or conversational type questions will have a positive SEO impact.
 Equally, sites that are not optimising with the intent to solve problems or answer questions of their target audience will subsequently have a negative SEO impact.